Search:

 • The Rat Experiment

-Rats pressing a lever for cocaine illustrate human addiction and vulnerability under stress.
+Rats press a lever for cocaine until exhaustion, mirroring human addiction.

-“When individuals are under extreme stress, they are more vulnerable to compulsive overconsumption.”
+“It shows that when individuals are under extreme stress, they are more vulnerable.”

 @ 00m 28s